curv3d/curv/docs/Shape_Atlas.rst

   In other cases, the mesh is produced by scanning a physical object, in which case the mesh is created from a point cloud representation (from a 3D scanner), or from a voxel array from a CT scanner or MRI scanner.
-  [In the RBF paper cited below, it is stated that it's better to start with the original point cloud or CT scan data, since the constructed mesh has added noise (extraneous vertices).]
+  [In the FastRBF paper cited below, it is stated that it's better to start with the original point cloud or CT scan data, since the constructed mesh has added noise (extraneous vertices).]